paugier/mercurial-book/en/undo.rst

 .. include:: examples/results/backout.manual.backout.lxo

-Our new changeset is again a descendant of the changeset we backout out; it's thus a new head, *not* a descendant of the changeset that was the tip.
+Our new changeset is again a descendant of the changeset we backed out; it's thus a new head, *not* a descendant of the changeset that was the tip.
 The ``hg backout`` command was quite explicit in telling us this.

 .. include:: examples/results/backout.manual.log.lxo